-Provider: Virtual Care Vendor Provider: In-Network Provider: Out-of- Network Payment: No charge.
-Payment: No charge.
-Payment: After Deductible, You pay 40% of the Allowed Amount and the balance of billed charges.
+Provider: Virtual Care Vendor Provider: In-Network Provider: Out-of- Network Payment: After Deductible, You pay 10% of the Allowed Amount.
+Payment: After Deductible, You pay 10% of the Allowed Amount.
+Payment: After Deductible, You pay 50% of the Allowed Amount and the balance of billed charges.